 AI tools for finance unlocked automation that allows for handling repetitive, manual tasks, such as data entry, document verification, and compliance checks.
 Such a streamlining of operations not only reduces human error but also frees up time for employees to focus on more customer-facing activities.

 Beyond automation, financial AI and ML enable scalable solutions.
-This means that financial institutions can grow, expend their customer base, and offer more services while also being confident that the technology they use is capable enough to handle new operational demands.
+This means that financial institutions can grow, expand their customer base, and offer more services while also being confident that the technology they use is capable enough to handle new operational demands.

 Another important factor improved with financial AI is offerings.
 Equipped with this technology, they can be personalized.
 Thus, companies can analyze individual customer behaviors and financial histories and hyper-targeted product recommendations.